Get protected, get immunized.

 What vaccine is recommended for people with a weak immune system?

 Research has shown mRNA vaccines provide the best protection for people with a weak immune system.
 Talk to your healthcare provider about which vaccine is best for you.

-Some vaccines have a longer waiting period.
-If your child had another vaccine in the last 4 weeks, check with your healthcare provider about when they can get their COVID-19 vaccine.
+influenza vaccine.
+However, certain vaccines have a waiting period.
+If you had another vaccine in the last 4 weeks, check with your healthcare provider about when you can get the mRNA COVID-19 vaccine.